ti/nasync/README.md

 ```
     func yourfucntion() {

-            go dosomething()  // DO NOT DO THIS IN SERVER SIDE APP !
+            go dosomething()  // this will got error on High load
     }
 ```

 you may get "too many open files" error, when your application  in High load, so you need this